Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Results

 The probability for the process $|s_i\rangle \rightarrow |a_j\rangle \rightarrow |s_i\rangle$ is $p_{ij} \propto R_{ij}^{SA}Q_{ji}^{AS}$, the same as Eq.(\ref{probprod}).
 Thus, requirement 2 is satisfied.

 Now let's consider the third requirement for $p_{ij}$ that it should be a non-negative real number.
 We should assume the weakest possible restrictions to the variables $Q_{ji}^{AS}$ and $R_{ij}^{SA}$.
-The three requirements for $p_{ij}$ are not applied to them.
+The three requirements for $p_{ij}$ are not necessarily applicable to $Q_{ji}^{AS}$ and $R_{ij}^{SA}$.
 First, a unidirectional process $|a_j\rangle \rightarrow |s_i\rangle$ does not constitute a complete physical measurement process.
-We should not consider these variables themselves as probability quantities.
-This means $Q_{ji}^{AS}$ and $R_{ij}^{SA}$ are not necessarily non-negative real number.
-They can be complex numbers\footnote{In other words, a probabilistic quantity is a non-negative real number only when it is associated with an actual physical measurement.
+We should not consider these variables themselves as probability quantities in the classical sense.
+This is, $Q_{ji}^{AS}$ and $R_{ij}^{SA}$ are not necessarily non-negative real number.
+They can be complex numbers.
+In other words, a probabilistic quantity is a non-negative real number only when it is associated with an actual physical measurement.
 Such a requirement does not need to be true for probabilistic quantity associated with an incomplete, one-way process.
 A similar argument can be found in Ref.~\cite{Feynman48}.
-There is also a temptation to express the relational variable as $Q^{A\rightarrow S} (|a_j\rangle \mid |s_i\rangle)$, making it looks like a conditional probability quantity.
-However, we believe the expression $Q^{A\rightarrow S} (|a_j\rangle \cap |s_i\rangle)$ is better aligned with the idea of choosing relational quantity as a starting variable.}.
+We summarize this crucial but subtle point as following: \begin{displayquote} \textit{Measurement probability of an observable event must be a non-negative real number.
+However, the requirement of being a non-negative real number is not applicable to non-measurable quantities for sub-processes that constitute a quantum measurement.} \end{displayquote} There is also a temptation to express the relational variable as $Q^{A\rightarrow S} (|a_j\rangle \mid |s_i\rangle)$, making it looks like a conditional probability quantity.
+However, we choose the expression $Q^{A\rightarrow S} (|a_j\rangle \cap |s_i\rangle)$ because it better represents a relational quantity for a joint event.

 Second, there is no reason to assume $R^{SA}_{ij} = Q^{AS}_{ji}$.
-The direction from $S$ to $A$ is significant here and explicitly called out in the superscript.
-In this notation, index $i$ is reserved for $S$ while index $j$ is reserved for $A$.
+The direction from $S$ to $A$ is significant here and explicitly called out in the superscript\footnote{In this notation, index $i$ is reserved for $S$ while index $j$ is reserved for $A$.}.
+To see this, let us analyze the factors that the weight $Q^{A\rightarrow S} (|a_j\rangle \cap |s_i\rangle)$ depends on.
+Intuitively, this quantity depends on three factors: \begin{enumerate} \item Likelihood of finding system S in state $|s_i\rangle$ without interaction; \item Likelihood of finding system A in state $|a_j\rangle$ without interaction; \item A factor that alters the above two likelihoods due to the passing of physical elements such as energy and momentum from $A\to S$ in the probing process. \end{enumerate} Similarly, the other weight quantity $R^{S\rightarrow A} (|s_i\rangle \cap |a_j\rangle)$ depends on the similar first two factors, and the third factor that is due to the passing of physical elements from $S\to A$ in the responding process.

-Given Eq.(\ref{probprod}), there are many ways to satisfy the third requirement for $p_{ij}$.
-Since $Q_{ji}^{AS}$ and $R_{ij}^{SA}$ can be complex numbers, the simplest condition to ensure $p_{ij}$ as a non-negative real number is